HelloChatterbox/dev_documentation/docs/mycroft-technologies/mimic-overview/README.md

 ---
 description: >-
-  Mimic is a fast, light-weight Text to Speech engine developed by Mycroft AI and VocaliD.
+  Mimic is a fast, light-weight Text to Speech engine developed by Chatterbox AI and VocaliD.
 ---